The Third Level of the Hierarchy: Information for Use

 Information for use includes:

 Information for use is needed in all the stages of the product life cycle: Transportation, Installation, Commissioning, Use, Maintenance, Service, Decommissioning and Disposal [1].
-At each stage in the life cycle, the content of the information and the presentation may be different.
-In every stage it can make a significant contribution to risk reduction by communicating the safe approach to the tasks in that stage, and the risks related to those tasks.
-The information should include the intended use and the foreseeable misuses of the product.
-This is a legal requirement in the EU [2], and is a best-practice in North America.
+The information and presentation may differ at each life cycle stage.
+In every stage, it can significantly contribute to risk reduction by communicating the safe approach to the tasks in that stage and the related risks.
+The information should include the intended use and foreseeable product misuse.
+This is a legal requirement in the EU [2] and is a best practice in North America.

 Legal requirements and standards